certik/theoretical-physics/src/elmag/elmag.rst

     v = v_0 + g t

-And we get for the voltage dependence:
+And we get for the voltage dependence for dipole:

 .. math::